SynchronousTeam/mta-resource-tooltip/README.md

 **MTA Resource Tooltip** is an Open-Source GUI/Lua Connection for a Multi Theft Auto server developed on **_HTML, CSS, JavaScript_ and _Lua_**.
 The principal function for this resource is **Receive Messages** from another Resources and shows them like `SUCCES - INFO - WARNING - ERROR` Tooltips into the Client Screen, all this stuff running on **Montgomery Country RP** a MTA Server developed by **Kyonax, Pixxa and Thrizz, members of Synchronous**.

-_This resource is still on develop so many code lines are going to change._

 ## Download

 If you want to download, learn and use this Resource follow the nex steps. **_(You can read, learn and share the code however you can't appropiatte it.
 If you are going to share the code or modify please give me Credits, more information in [License MIT](LICENSE))_**